Gamma-Ray Bursts Observed by the Transiting Exoplanet Survey Satellite: Prompt Optical Counterparts and Afterglows of Swift-XRT Localized GRBs: Abstract

 \section{Abstract}

-Throughout the past three decades, only a few tens of observations have been made of optical flashes contemporaneous with gamma-ray bursts (GRBs), despite the thousands of GRBs detected during that same timeframe.
-In this work, we present and analyze light curves from the Transiting Exoplanet Survey Satellite (TESS) for a sample of 7 GRBs that were localized to within 10'' by the Swift X-ray Telescope.
-For each burst, we characterize both the prompt emission, if it exists, and the afterglow, and conduct searches for late-time emission from a supernova or kilonova component.
-We also constrain the physical parameters of the burst based on the TESS light curve, and present a novel method to account for the effects of TESS's cosmic ray mitigation strategy on the observed flux from these GRBs.
-This allows us to establish upper limits on the true magnitude of any GRB-associated optical flash.
-Finally, we discuss how TESS's continuous monitoring and new weekly downlink schedule are proving invaluable in the rapid follow-up and characterization of short-duration transients, including GRBs; these could potentially enable TESS to detect electromagnetic counterparts to gravitational-wave events.
+Very few detections have been made of optical flashes contemporaneous with prompt high-energy emission from a gamma-ray burst (GRB).
+In this work, we present and analyze light curves of GRB-associated optical flashes and afterglows from the Transiting Exoplanet Survey Satellite (TESS).
+Our sample consists of eight GRBs with arcsecond-level localizations from the X-Ray Telescope on board the Neil Gehrels Swift Observatory.
+For each burst, we characterize the prompt optical emission and any observed afterglow, and constrain physical parameters for four of these bursts using their TESS light curves.
+This work also presents a straightforward method to correct for TESS’s cosmic ray mitigation on 20-second timescales, which allows us to estimate the ``true'' brightness of optical flashes associated with prompt GRB emission.
+We also highlight TESS's continuous wide-field monitoring capability, which provides an efficient means of identifying optical emission from GRBs and characterizing early-time afterglow light curves.
+Based on empirical detection rates from Swift and the Fermi Gamma-Ray Space Telescope, up to 10 GRBs per year may fall within the contemporaneous TESS field of view.